seek-oss/skuba/README.md

 const { Jest } = require('skuba');

-module.exports = Jest.extend({
+module.exports = Jest.preset({
   coveragePathIgnorePatterns: ['src/testing'],
   setupFiles: ['<rootDir>/jest.setup.ts'],

-  // this is concatenated to the end of the built-in skuba patterns
+  // this is concatenated to the end of the built-in patterns
   testPathIgnorePatterns: ['/test\\.ts'],
 });
 ```